 We are there to support our team members and member associations everywhere in the world by listening to their concerns, advising on compliance issues and providing the tools that can help them respond to their challenges.

-In line with the FIFA Vision 2020-23, the Football Regulatory subdivision in its daily operations works towards the implementation of several strategic FIFA goals.
+In line with FIFA’s Strategic Objectives 2024-2027, the Football Regulatory subdivision in its daily operations works towards the implementation of several strategic FIFA goals.

 FIFA’s priority is to safeguard the physical health and mental integrity of players, uphold and preserve the ethics of sport and ensure that all competitors have an equal chance.